wp-plugins/really-simple-captcha-for-buddypress/readme.txt

 = Requirements =
 Apparently, the activation of RS Captcha and Buddypress plugins is required for this plugin to work.

+You can also check [this page](http://b-ernie.com/really-simple-captcha-for-buddypress-plugin "b-ernie.com") out for updates.

 == Installation ==